anthony-ndegwa-dev/simple_shell/README.md

     You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker.
     There should be one project repository per group.

-Output
+Output:

     Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
     The only difference is when you print an error, the name of the program must be equivalent to your argv[0]

-List of allowed functions and system calls
+List of allowed functions and system calls:

     access (man 2 access)
     chdir (man 2 chdir)
     close (man 2 close)